 Quality in early care and education is defined in terms of each child’s experience.

-A child experiences quality early care and education as physical and emotional safety in the context of frequent, warm, one-on-one interactions with a caring adult who engages the child in language rich and educational activities.
+A child experiences quality early care and education as physical and emotional safety in the context of frequent, warm, one-on-one interactions with a caring adult who engages the child in language-rich and educational activities.

 To increase the likelihood that a child experiences quality, early care and education settings are structured to promote the well-being of early childhood professionals and to foster the child’s healthy development and learning.
 The delivery of quality care and education across settings is facilitated by policies and continuous quality improvement practices that prioritize the child’s experiences.